imitelis/Full_Stack_Open_Exercises/part1/README.md

 }
 ```

-**WARNING:** Don't try to program all the components concurrently, because that will almost certainly break down the whole app.
+**Warning:** Don't try to program all the components concurrently, because that will almost certainly break down the whole app.
 Proceed in small steps, first make e.g. the component Header and only when it works for sure, you could proceed to the next component.

 Careful, small-step progress may seem slow, but it is actually <em>by far the fastest</em> way to progress.
 Famous software developer Robert "Uncle Bob" Martin has stated